Philippines: Rizal Commercial Banking Corporation (RCBC)-01

 Complaint Overview

-Local community members (the complainants) supported by PMCJ, IDI and BIC (NGOs)
+Local community members supported by PMCJ, IDI and BIC (CSOs)

 Climate change, inadequate compensation, health harms, loss of livelihoods, environmental and social management system